AyrtonBayer25/CREAM_analytics/README.md

 * Data tables for creamfinance to be available on dune analytics using the polygon.network the dashboard will be replicated from the ones used on ETH v1 dashbaord.

 ## Who Am I
+I am a data scientist with numerous experience in the finance industry to deliver meaningful insights in promoting

+## Hackathon Experience
+I have created dashboards and visualizations thorughout my career in data science however these dashboards are implemented off smart contracts using dune analytics which translated very well to this hackathon.

 Thoughts:
 - Give me constructive feedback on dasboard design and implementation